valtimo-platform/valtimo-documentation/extending-valtimo/tabs/customizing-case-list-tabs.md

-There is a new preferred way to configure case tabs.
-[Link](/using-valtimo/case/case-tabs.md).

-# Customizing case list tabs (deprecated)
+# Customizing case list tabs

 On the case list page, three new tabs have been added to show the current state of the workload.
 These tabs - and their order - can be customized through the frontend code of an implementation.